Multilevel Motion Planning: A Fiber Bundle Formulation: Conclusion

 \section{Conclusion}

 We modelled multilevel motion planning problems using the framework of fiber bundles.
-To exploit fiber bundles, we developed the bundle algorithms QRRT* and QMP* which we showed to be probabilistically complete and asymptotically optimal.
-We also extended the existing bundle algorithms QRRT \citep{orthey_2019} and QMP \citep{orthey_2018} using an exponential importance criterion and a recursive L1 path section method (Fig.~\ref{fig:pullfigure}).
-We conducted a meta-analysis to investigate the influence of different graph sampling, metric, importance and path section methods.
+To exploit fiber bundles, we developed a set of bundle primitives, and the bundle planners QRRT* and QMP*, which we showed to be probabilistically complete and asymptotically optimal.
+We also extended the existing bundle planners QRRT \citep{orthey_2019} and QMP \citep{orthey_2018} using an exponential importance criterion and a recursive L1 path section method (Fig.~\ref{fig:pullfigure}).
+We conducted a meta-analysis to find the best implementation of the bundle primitives, including graph sampling, metric, importance selection, and path section methods.
+Using the bundle planners, we robustly and efficiently solved challenging high-dimensional motion planning problems, from 21-dof to 100-dof.
+We also showed competitive results for low-dimensional scenarios, and we showed QMP* to be superior in cost convergence for high-dimensional scenarios.

-Using our bundle algorithms, we robustly and efficiently solved challenging high-dimensional motion planning problems, from 21-dof to 100-dof.
 However, we believe there is still room for improvement.
-In particular, we believe we can further lower runtime by developing a bidirectional version of QRRT \citep{lavalle_2001}, by improving convergence of QRRT* and QMP* using informed sets \citep{gammell_2014}, by investigating novel path section optimization methods \citep{zhang_2009} or by automatically searching fiber bundles to exploit \citep{kim_2015, brandao_2020} --- i.e. with respect to a given bundle algorithm \citep{orthey_2019}.
-We also believe it will be worthwhile to investigate the connection to complementary approaches, like differentiable constraints \citep{henkel_2020}, computing neighborhoods \citep{lacevic_2020} or exploiting sufficiency conditions \citep{grey_2017}.
+In particular, runtime could be further reduced by developing a bidirectional version of QRRT \citep{lavalle_2001}, by improving convergence using informed sets \citep{gammell_2014}, by investigating novel path section optimization methods \citep{zhang_2009}, and by automatically searching fiber bundles to exploit \citep{kim_2015, brandao_2020}---i.e. with respect to a given bundle algorithm \citep{orthey_2019}.
+We also believe it is worthwhile to investigate the connection to complementary approaches, like computing neighborhoods \citep{lacevic_2020} and exploiting sufficiency conditions \citep{grey_2017}.

-However, despite room for improvement, we showed our bundle algorithms to robustly and efficiently exploit fiber bundles.
-By exploiting fiber bundles, we can outperform existing planners often by up to $2$ orders of magnitude, occasionally up to $6$ orders of magnitude.
-By exploiting fiber bundles, we can also organize region-based decompositions hierarchically \citep{orthey_2020b}.
+However, despite room for improvements, we showed that bundle planners can efficiently exploit fiber bundles.
+By exploiting fiber bundles, bundle planners outperformed existing planners often by up to $2$ orders of magnitude, occasionally up to $6$ orders of magnitude.
 Thus, we believe to not only have contributed to solving multilevel planning problems in the now, but also to have contributed tools and insights to investigate high-dimensional state spaces in the future.